 Sami Erol Gelenbe

 Sami Erol Gelenbe is a Turkish computer scientist, electronic engineer and applied mathematician who is a member of the Science Academy of Turkey (Bilim Academisi), and holds the “Dennis Gabor” professorship in Electrical and Electronic Engineering at Imperial College, London.
 After a childhood spent in Istanbul and Alexandria (Egypt), he graduated from Ankara College in 1962 and the Middle East Technical University in 1966, winning the K.K.
 Clarke Research Award for work on "partial flux switching magnetic memory systems".
 He continued at Polytechnic University (now part of New York University), earning a master's degree and a PhD thesis on "Stochastic automata with structural restrictions”.

-At the INRIA institute and the University of Paris-Orsay, Erol invented Diffusion Approximations for computer performance, derived transmission schemes to optimize the throughput of random access communications that are the basis of the well-known MAC protocols, and established schemes for maximizing the reliability of data bases.
+Then, at the INRIA institute and the University of Paris-Orsay, Erol invented Diffusion Approximations for computer performance, derived transmission schemes to optimize the throughput of random access communications that are the basis of the well-known MAC protocols, and established schemes for maximizing the reliability of data bases.
 He created the team that developed the “Queueing Network Analysis Package” which was commercialized by INRIA’s first start-up SIMULOG.
 Erol and his colleagues gave up financial reward, in exchange for distributing this software freely to universities worldwide, so as to spread knowledge and social benefit.
 Now these methods are widely accepted standard approaches in the telecommunications and ICT industry.

 Today, we view systems such as Skype as a common means of human communication over the packet based Internet.
-In 1978, before packet networks were available, motivated by the need to improve voice telephony, Erol and a colleague from the company LMT made a major invention (patent filed in 1979 and awarded in 1982) regarding Voice Transmission over a packet network router, whose detailed architecture was described in a second patent filed by Erol and two colleagues on behalf of Thomson CSF (now Thales) in 1979 (also awarded in 1982).
+In 1978, before packet networks were available, motivated by the need to improve voice telephony, Erol and a colleague from the company LMT made a major invention (patent filed in 1979 and awarded in 1982) regarding Voice Transmission over a packet network router, whose detailed architecture was described in a second patent filed by Erol and two colleagues on behalf of Thomson CSF (now Thales) in 1979 (awarded in 1982).

 Dr. Gelenbe has founded the ISCIS (International Symposium on Computer and Information Sciences) series of conferences that since 1986 are held annually in Turkey, the USA and Europe to bring together Turkish computer scientists with their international counterparts.
 He currently works on the interaction between Energy Consumption and Quality of Service in ICT, and on improving the security of Networks and the Cloud.
-He has graduated over 75 PhD students, and mentored numerous post-doctoral fellows.
+He has graduated over 76 PhD students, and mentored numerous post-doctoral fellows.